Kitware/SMTK/doc/userguide/task/concepts.rst

   your task is unavailable, incomplete, or completable; the base class is unavailable until its dependencies are met, at which time it will transition straight to completable.

+:smtk:`Port <smtk::task::Port>`
+  instances may serve as either an input or an output for configuration data.
+A task may be asked to produce :smtk:`PortData <smtk::task::PortData>` for any of its output ports and will be informed when any of its input ports have been updated.
+Each port indicates the type of data it accepts (for input ports) or produces (for output ports).

 :smtk:`Task instance-tracker and factory <smtk::task::Instances>`
   is used to create instances of registered task classes.